jepstein-eagle/adaptable/README.md

 ## Upgrade Guide

-Version 7 of AdapTable will introduce some new functionality changes and upgrades.
+Version 7 of AdapTable - being released on 6 September - will introduce some new functionality changes and upgrades.

 For more information please see the [Version 7 Upgrade Guide](./packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md)